mymmrac/telego/.github/pull_request_template.md

-# 💬 Description
+# :speech_balloon: Description

-> ⚠️ Please include a summary of the change, if it was related to the issue specify it and also, include relevant
+> :warning: Please include a summary of the change, if it was related to the issue specify it and also, include relevant
 > motivation and context.

 ...

-## 🧐 Type of change
+## :monocle_face: Type of change

-> ⚠️ Please select options that are relevant, and delete others.
+> :warning: Please select options that are relevant, and delete others.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)